 Does your BMW steering feel loose, unstable at high speed, or have uneven tire wear?
 Maybe you have a bad outer tie rod.
 Learn how to replace it by following the procedures below.

-Here are a few symptoms that you may notice when you have worn tie rods.
+Here are a few symptoms you may notice when wearing tie rods.

-- Uneven Tire wear – One of the most common symptoms of worn tire rods is uneven tire wear.
-Typically the inside or the outside of the tire will wear much faster than the rest of the tire.
+- Uneven Tire wear – One of the most common symptoms of worn tie rods is uneven tire wear.
+Typically, the tire’s inside or outside will wear much faster than the rest.

-- The steering feels loose – Another common sign that your tire rods need to be replaced is the loose steering feel.
+- The steering feels loose – Another common sign that your tie rods need to be replaced is the loose steering feel.

 - Unstable at high speed – If you feel that it is difficult to keep your car in the lane or that the car shifts a lot on uneven lanes, the problem could be the tie rods.